 Where to Find Free Live Music All Around NYC

 Melt into live music like grated Parmesan over pasta.
 At Le Fanfare, the owners believe in a modern Sardinian dinner and a show – hence the extensive music programming every Friday and Saturday evening.
+And I promise, the music played there could seriously give some competition to the Hamilton Broadway show.

 The informal Italian restaurant evokes a cozy and adoring atmosphere with various seating options including a horseshoe bar, wooden booths, airy two-tops, two café tables only, and communal row leading up to the corner stage.
 Regardless where you sit, live jazz music will meet your ears.